u6875270078-ship-it/update/replit.md

 ## Recent Changes (November 4, 2025)

+### Image Integration
+- Downloaded 9 professional stock images from stock library
+- Updated HeroSection with subtle background image and product feature images
+- Updated BusinessSection with industry-specific images for all 6 business types
+- Implemented proper hover-elevate effects using wrapper divs (no overflow-hidden conflicts)
+- All images use proper aspect ratios and object-cover for responsive display

 ### Homepage Restoration
 - Downloaded real SumUp logo from stock images
 - Created complete homepage with marketing components:
   - Navigation with logo and links
-  - Hero section with payment features
+  - Hero section with payment features and images
-  - Business types section (6 business categories)
+  - Business types section (6 business categories with images)
   - Pricing section (3 pricing tiers)
   - Footer with links and copyright
 - Updated routing: "/" for homepage, "/login" for login